carlosbrando/rails21-book/text/04_ActionPack/04_partials.markdown

 In this example we render the partial "users/\_form", which will receive a variable called "form" with the references created by the **FormBuilder**.

-Old way will keep working.
+The old way will keep working.